 - Choices in hardscape

-- Formal vs informal styles
+- Formal vs. informal styles

 For example, in discussions on plant choices, you will occasionally encounter the notion that some plants are overused.
 In such cases, always remember that what is being stated is merely an opinion, even though it is being stated in a manner that sounds authoritative.
-I weigh in on this idea of so-called "overused" plants in my profiles on two of the most popular plants in North American landscapes:

 In debates over hardscape, the disagreement often centers on the material to be used.
 If you are having a fence built, for example, will you select a vinyl fence or a wooden fence?
 The answer may depend more on emotional preferences than on intellectual arguments.
 Likewise, when choosing a decking material, will you go with composite or wood?
 Some of the composites do a marvelous job of mimicking wood.
-But if you happen to be a homeowner who admires wood, every time you walk on a composite deck, you will be reminded that it's not really wood.
+But if you happen to be a homeowner who admires wood, every time you walk on a composite deck, you will be reminded that it's not real wood.